trezor/trezor-user-env/README.md

 _You can also run trezor-user-env "natively" if you are on NixOS but we mainly support the Docker way as described here._

+In case you have installed Trezor Bridge previously there will be a port conflict, please make sure it is not running.
+Either uninstall it completely or stop the service.

 ### Linux

 #### Prerequisites